Driving in Mexico: All you Need to Know

 Please respect the speed limit not only for your safety and others but also because they do speed checks every now and then and they will have a good excuse to give you a fine if you are caught.

 There are many police checkpoints especially along with the “Carretera Federal”, the federal road that connects Cancun with Tulum and Bacalar, and others all over the country.
 You will see them and just need to slow down.
 Sometimes they ask you to pull over and check your documents, that’s it.

 When you travel in isolated rural areas it might be difficult to find gas stations.
 Therefore it is always advisable to make sure you are driving with the tank half full and fill it up as soon as you have the chance.
-In small towns, if you don’t find gas stations, just ask around because there might be the chance that they sell gasoline in the convenience stores.
+In small towns, if you don’t find gas stations, just ask around because there might be a chance that they sell gasoline in convenience stores.

 Driving at night

 The reason is that some parts of Mexico are known for assaults at night, but most of all because it’s not safe in general.
 You won’t see path-holes, also many roads are not lit and you wouldn’t see people or animals walking with the risk of running them over.
 But also people with worse intentions act at night.
 So just avoid it.

 In Mexico, the cars within the roundabouts have priority.
 So keep that in mind.

 Also, many main roads are like highways.
 If you miss your turn and need to go back, you have “Retornos”, which means that you must stay on the left carriageway and as soon as you will see the U-turn indication, you can turn back.